Xilinx/Vitis-AI/AI-Model-Zoo/README.md

     │   └── quantize_eval_model.pb      # Quantized model for evaluation.
     │
     └── float
-        └── frozen.pb                   # Float-point frozen model, the input to the `vai_q`.
+        └── frozen.pb                   # Float-point frozen model, the input to the `vai_q_tensorflow`.

+**Note:** For more information on `vai_q_caffe` and `vai_q_tensorflow`, see the [Vitis AI User Guide](???).

 ## Model Performance
-All the models in the Model Zoo have been deployed on Xilinx hardware with [DNNDK™ (Deep Neural Network Development Kit)](https://www.xilinx.com/products/design-tools/ai-inference/ai-developer-hub.html#edge) and [Xilinx AI SDK](https://www.xilinx.com/products/design-tools/ai-inference/ai-developer-hub.html#edge).
+All the models in the Model Zoo have been deployed on Xilinx hardware with [Vitis AI](https://github.com/Xilinx/Vitis-AI) and [Vitis AI Library](https://github.com/Xilinx/Vitis-AI/Vitis-AI-Library).
 The performance number including end-to-end throughput and latency for each model on various boards with different DPU configurations are listed in the following sections.

 For more information about DPU, see [DPU IP Product Guide](https://www.xilinx.com/support/documentation/ip_documentation/dpu/v3_0/pg338-dpu.pdf).

-**Note:** The model performance number listed in the following sections is generated with DNNDK v3.1 and Xilinx AI SDK v2.0.x.
+**Note:** The model performance number listed in the following sections is generated with Vitis AI v1.0 and Vitis AI Lirary v1.0.
 For each board, a different DPU configuration is used.
-DNNDK and Xilinx AI SDK can be downloaded for free from [https://www.xilinx.com/products/design-tools/ai-inference/ai-developer-hub.html](https://www.xilinx.com/products/design-tools/ai-inference/ai-developer-hub.html#edge).
+Vitis AI and Vitis AI Library can be downloaded for free from [Vitis AI Github](https://github.com/Xilinx/Vitis-AI) and [Vitis AI Library Github](https://github.com/Xilinx/Vitis-AI/Vitis-AI-Library).
+We will continue to improve the performance with Vitis AI.
+The performance number reported here is subject to change in near future.

-### Performance on ZCU102 (0432055-04)  Not Updated in 11/2019
+### Performance on ZCU102 (0432055-04)
+This version of ZCU102 is out of stock.
+The performance number shown below was measured with the previous AI SDK v2.0.4.

 <details>
  <summary><b>Click here to view details</b></summary>